schoeberl/wildcat/README.md

-# wildcat
+# Wildcat

-An implementation of RISC-V
+An implementation of RISC-V.

-This repository currently contains a ISA simulator of the RISC-V instruction set.
+This repository currently contains an ISA simulator of the RISC-V instruction set.
 Concrete the 32-bit integer version.

 To start with wildcat either fork the project or clone it with